rnixik/invalid-passports-go/README.md

 * bzip2
 * 6GB RAM minimum

+It consumes double amount of RAM to be able work while updating.

 #### Development:

 * curl
 * bzip2
 * go
-* 6GB RAM minimum
+* 3GB RAM minimum

-It consumes double amount of RAM to be able work while updating.

 ### How to start: